Delta-Airlines-ig/Communistry2/README.md

 building (??)
 make actual waves and randomly spawning enemies
 dungeons can be made later to replace waves
+add coin drops from enemies that can be spent in the dungeon for whatever upgrades
 improve enemy ai (additionally make it work by finding closest (or strongest) player)
 stop errors from happening due to player dying
 add more enemy types(eg. fast enemy, shotgun enemy, turret enemy, boss, etc.)